 What Was the Last Contiguous State Admitted to the Union?

-Q: Were there any other territories that became states after Arizona?
+Q: Are there any other territories seeking statehood?

-Q: How many states are there in total in the United States?
+Q: How many states are there in the United States now?

 A: Including Arizona, there are currently 50 states in the United States.
 These states form the contiguous mainland of the country, while Alaska and Hawaii are located outside the mainland.